 Does Arkansas allow foreign entities to register?

-Yes, out-of-state (foreign) entities can register to do business in Arkansas by filing a Certificate of Authority with the Secretary of State.
-Fees are $300 for foreign corporations and $270 for foreign LLCs.
+Yes.
+Out-of-state entities can register to do business in Arkansas by filing a Certificate of Authority in the BCS Online Filing Portal.
+After approval, confirm your listing in the Arkansas SOS Business Entity Search.
+Typical fees are $300 for foreign corporations and $270 for foreign LLCs.

 Tips for a Successful Arkansas Business Entity Search